 If you suffer from grass pollen allergy and want to try to minimize exposure, you can:

-- Mow often: the recommended mowing height is when the grass is 3 to 3 1/2 inches tall.
+- Mow often: The recommended mowing height is when the grass is 3 to 3 1/2 inches tall.
+Be faithful about mowing your lawn when the grass reaches this height.
+Do not let the grass come into bloom.

-- Wear a face mask when working in the yard May-July, in case your neighbors are less fastidious and allow their grass to bloom.
+- Wear a face mask when working in the yard May through July, in case your neighbors are not so faithful about mowing and allow their grass to bloom.